-Not all devices require the definition of terminals.
-If a device has two terminals that are equal and interchangeable, such as the two sides of a switch or valve, you don't need to define terminals.
+Not all features require the definition of terminals.
+If a feature has two terminals that are equal and interchangeable, such as the two sides of a switch or valve, you do not need to define terminals.

 The situations where you should define terminals are as follows:

-- Devices that will serve as a subnetwork controller.
+- Features that will serve as a subnetwork controller

-- Devices with three or more physical ports that you need to model.
+- Features with three or more physical ports that you need to model

-- Devices with two ports that are distinctly different, such as a high-side and low-side port on transformers.
+- Features with two ports that are distinctly different, such as a high-side and low-side port on a transformer device

-- Devices with connection points that only allow flow in one direction, such as check valves in a water system or network protectors in an electric system.
+- Features with connection points that only allow flow in one direction, such as check valves in a water system or network protectors in an electric system

 Terminals are not features and do not appear on the map.
-They are logical connection locations on devices that allow you to control how other features connect to the device and the valid paths a network commodity can travel through a device.
+They exist as logical connection locations on a device or junction object that allow you to control how other features can connect, and the valid paths through which a network commodity can travel.
 Certain network rule types can be defined at the terminal level.

-When you connect devices with terminals to the end points of lines, junctions, or other devices (with or without terminals), you specify which terminal connects which feature.
+When you connect features with terminals to the endpoints of lines, edge objects, junctions, and other devices or junction objects (with or without terminals), you specify which terminal connects which feature.

 For example, in an electric system, you connect the high-side terminal of a distribution transformer to a line with medium voltage, and the low-side terminal to a line with low voltage.
 This behavior is enforced using network rules.

-Terminals are configured on a device by assigning a terminal configuration.
-A terminal configuration is added to a utility network and assigned to specific asset groups and asset types in the Device feature class.
+Terminals are configured on a feature by assigning a terminal configuration.
+A terminal configuration is added to a utility network and assigned to specific asset groups and asset types in the Device feature class or JunctionObject table.